cleany/admin-on-rest/docs/Fields.md

 ## `<PhoneField>`

 `<PhoneField>` displays a phone number as a `<a href="tel:" />` link.
+The link can be disabled if the prop linkType={false} is passed.

 If the number is from the locale it'll be formatted like a national number, if not international formatting will be set.